liangwang0734/xenon/README.md

 #### Usage
 - For the complete API, see https://liangwang0734.github.io/xeon/
-- For examples with both computation and visualization, refer to [`notebooks`](https://github.com/liangwang0734/xeon/tree/master/notebooks).
+- For examples with both computation and visualization, refer to [`notebooks`](https://github.com/liangwang0734/xeon/tree/master/notebooks), which will be consolidated.

 #### References
 [[1]] Xie, Hua-sheng.
 "PDRF: A general dispersion relation solver for magnetized multi-fluid plasma."
 Computer Physics Communications 185.2 (2014): 670-675.